 Currently, certain sectors in the UK have already implemented AI governance principles and provided guidance on AI requirements.
 However, sectoral regulation for AI is still in its early stages as the UK is in the process of developing a framework that strikes a balance between an innovation-supporting approach and the protection of user and consumer interests and rights.

 Until the envisioned sector-based approach is fully implemented, AI continues to be governed primarily by human rights and anti-discrimination laws, a few sectoral regulations, and the UK's data protection framework.
+To learn more about the compliance of your AI application with the UK data protection laws, check out our article on how to incorporate privacy in AI product design.

 There will not be a “one size fits all” compliance solution for business, and every AI use case will have to be evaluated through the prism of the specific industry where it exists.
 While these sector-specific rules are still mostly in development, basic compliance with data protection, human rights, and consumer safety laws will help to ensure your current compliance, and lay a robust groundwork for future regulations.

 Kickstarting your compliance with AI UK regulations may seem like a daunting and long journey, but with Legal Nodes you can get the support you need when you need it most.
 With the upcoming global regulatory focus on AI, many organisations should start considering taking steps to mitigate the legal risks associated with their development or use of AI.
-If your business falls into this category, the experts at Legal Nodes can help
+If your business falls into this category, the experts at Legal Nodes can help.

 Make your AI application compliant